The Butterfly Revolution: Plot

-Winston Weynes is sent to Camp High Pines as a gift for his birthday.
+Winston Weyn is sent to Camp High Pines as a gift for his birthday.
 Winston's father, who is concerned by his son's lack of interest in "normal" activities such as sports and playing outside, feels attending camp will be a healthy activity for his son.
 Because Winston initially believes he will not like the camp, he brings a few books and the diary his uncle gave him for his birthday.
 Upon arrival, Winston finds he enjoys the camp and is elected as leader of his cabin.

 Several of the older boys, led by Frank Reilley and Stanley Runk, plot a revolutionary takeover of the camp.
 Winston and a couple of his friends join in the effort.
 The only older boy to voice dissent to the idea is Don Egriss, a thoughtful and introspective African-American boy who is one of the only minorities present at the camp.

 Stanley Runk, armed with a large hunting knife takes Mr. Warren hostage while the other boys round up the rest of the staff and throw them into the camp's "jail".
 The boys proceed to Low Pines, the sister camp for girls nearby, and capture the adults there as well.
 Various teenage and preteen boys and girls are made "officers" and given charge over various aspects of the Revolution.
 A "Supreme Revolutionary Committee", or SRC, consisting of Frank Reilley and some of his more trusted cohorts, makes all important decisions.
 Winston, as "Chairman of the Propaganda Committee", soon becomes part of the SRC.